CSR at Gubra

 We need a new narrative – one that does not consider you a fool if you act contrary to our own economic interests.
 Gubra wants to present an alternative story, one about generating profit, not maximizing profit.

-Gubra’s Corporate Responsibility Policy
+Gubra’s CSR Policy

-Four key CR guidelines
+Four key CSR guidelines

 2. Being carbon negative (absorbing more CO2 than we are emitting)